buildingu/bu-learning/README.md

 - `js/`
   - `script2.js`: JavaScript file for Exercise 2.

-#### Exercise 3

 Please note that while the folder names and structure within each exercise or challenge may vary, it is recommended to maintain a similar root structure for consistency across submissions.
 This will help ensure easy navigation and organization within the repository.

 ## Support